-- 65. It is for providers to determine what constitutes a serious Prevent-related incident which should be reported to the OfS, but we would expect this to include any incidents or developments which: - have led to the review and substantive revision of Prevent-related policies - have caused reputational harm or harm to staff or students - could be reasonably perceived as being related to Prevent. - 66.
+- 64. All registered providers should submit notification of any serious incident as a reportable event (see reportable event guidance) via the OfS portal.
+Non-registered providers should report serious incidents to the OfS's Prevent team via Prevent@officeforstudents.org.uk. - 65.
+It is for providers to determine what constitutes a serious Prevent-related incident which should be reported to the OfS, but we would expect this to include any incidents or developments which: - have led to the review and substantive revision of Prevent-related policies - have caused reputational harm or harm to staff or students - could be reasonably perceived as being related to Prevent. - 66.
 We would not expect this to cover business as usual (for example, straightforward Channel referrals or informal contact with the police or local Prevent partners).
-Full guidance is available via our website (www.officeforstudents.org.uk/advice-and-guidance/regulation/counter-terrorism-the-prevent-duty/) and provides further information on reportable incidents, the methods for reporting and full detail on how information may be shared. - 67.
+Full guidance is available via our website (www.officeforstudents.org.uk/advice-and-guidance/student-wellbeing-and-protection/counter-terrorism-the-prevent-duty/) and provides further information on reportable incidents, the methods for reporting and full detail on how information may be shared. - 67.
 We may also be notified of concerns from third parties that an RHEB is not fulfilling its Prevent duty in some way.
 This could be from individuals, media reports or other organisations involved in the delivery of Prevent. - 68.
 In all cases, we would expect to discuss the incident with the provider to ascertain the cause and nature of the incident and then agree any formal reporting mechanisms. - 69.
 Providers should note that reporting an incident to the OfS is not a substitute for reporting it to the police or other authority for example, if criminality is suspected.